Akalu/neural-networks-tensorflow/README.md

 About
 ======

-Building neural networks with the help of TensorFlow 2.0
+Building neural networks and data processing tools with the help of TensorFlow 2.0

 Topics have been covered so far:

-* basics of TensorFlow
+* basics of TensorFlow (NumPy, Pandas, Keras)
+* linear regression, dnn regression
-* types of neural networks
+* comparable analysis of different types of neural networks
+* implementation of RNN

 Overview